Citation & Organization

 Why Use Genealogy Software?

-Genealogy software is a useful tool that navigates, publishes and organizes data about generations of family members.
-At its most basic, genealogy software can handle thousands of names and facts about the ancestors you have already found.
+Genealogy software is a useful tool that navigates, organizes and publishes data about generations of family members.
 All the programs we reviewed follow a basic pedigree format for entering names in a visually organized way.
-With the information you enter into the software, the program can create charts and reports about statistics and patterns seen throughout your family.
+With the information you enter, the program can create charts and reports about statistics and patterns seen throughout your family.
 As you research, you can attach images and sources to each individual, creating a virtual library of your family history.

-To be the best, these programs must be able to accommodate thousands of individuals, create charts and cite sources.
-The best of the best allow you to conduct the same work online through genealogy searches as well as within the software.
-Genealogy software is available for Mac and PC, but the products we selected here focus on PC users.
-If you're an Apple user, check out our reviews for Mac genealogy software.
-Many of the programs we found have close associations with genealogy websites, but we based our reviews around traditional software that you download online.
-To learn more, check out our articles about genealogy software.
+The best of the best genealogy software allows you to conduct the same work online through genealogy searches as well as within the software.
+Many of the programs we found have close associations with genealogy websites, but we based our reviews around traditional software that requires a CD-ROM or is available to download online.

 When you add generations of names, images, facts about individuals, sources and other data, genealogy databases grow quickly.
-It's common to see programs with thousands of individuals listed.
-The best genealogy software is speedy and social with plenty of in-program storage to record important data for each individual family member.
+It's common to have thousands of individuals listed.
+The best genealogy software is speedy and social, with plenty of in-program storage to record important data for each individual family member.

 Easy sourcing features like auto-formatting allow you to keep correctly formatted citations of all the materials you gather for your database.
-Correct formatting is important for organizing giant batches of data and helps professionals share their sources within the correct guidelines.
+Correct formatting is important for organizing giant batches of data, and it helps professionals share their sources within the correct guidelines.

 Some programs, such as Legacy, gave us an error message that some of the fields of the GEDCOM file were not compatible with the fields of its program.
 It generated a report of which information didn't import properly and allowed us to manually correct or enter this information.
 However, it automatically populated the information that was successfully imported into the correct data fields.

 All the genealogy software we reviewed can generate charts and reports from the information you gather.
 Chart creation is more of a side feature for most genealogists, but if you plan to create publications with ancestry software, consider who will see them.
-Most programs have charting capabilities for basic publications like ancestor and descendant trees, suitable for personal records or sharing with other researchers.
+Most programs have basic charting capabilities, such as ancestor and descendant trees, which are suitable for personal records or sharing with other researchers.

-We were impressed with the simple charts WinFamily generated.
-The best programs have templates and clean, modern backgrounds to apply to your charts if you want to create heirlooms and gifts for family members.
-Some of these programs, including Heredis, allow you to upload your own backgrounds to the charts.
+In addition to modern designs, some of these programs, including Heredis, allow you to upload your own backgrounds to the charts.
 This means you can add treasured family photos into the design of anything you create.
-Even the most basic chart-designing features allow you to adjust the nodes and information in the chart and report based on what you find most important.
+Even the most basic chart-designing features allow you to adjust the nodes and information based on what you find most important.

 Other Helpful Genealogy Tools

 Good software and access to in-depth family history search databases are the basics necessary to create your family tree.
 But there are other tools that many seasoned genealogists find helpful when collecting information.
-For example, you can gather lots of information from living relatives who remember events and dates that may not yet be recorded in online databases.
-Digital voice recorders – such as our top pick, the Sony ICD-UX – let you record grandparents, aunts and uncles sharing dates and important information in a natural and comfortable setting without interruptions, and you can enter it later into your genealogy program.
+For example, you can gather a lot of information from living relatives who remember events and dates that may not yet be recorded in online databases.
+Digital voice recorders let you record grandparents, aunts and uncles sharing dates and important information in a natural and comfortable setting without interruptions, and you can enter it later into your genealogy program.

 Another valuable tool is an ink printer.
 You can print out family trees, descendant charts and heirloom pedigree charts to give as gifts or just so you have a hard copy to save in addition to the digital file.
 We reviewed the best inkjet printers that are compatible with any family history software.
 If you prefer to keep your files digitally, consider investing in an external hard drive to back up your family tree files to a place other than your desktop.
 This helps ensure your files are safe in case your computer is infected with malware or stops working.
 Your hard work and research will be saved on the external drive so you can continue to work on your family history.